Under the Stage 4 restrictions for households for all of metropolitan Melbourne:

-The easiest way to stay safe is to stay at home when you can and limit the number of trips you make away from home.
-If you can work from home please keep working from home.
-If you are unwell, you must stay at home.
+The best way to stay safe is to stay at home when you can and limit the number of trips you make away from home.

-Cover your nose and mouth with a tissue when you cough or sneeze, then bin the used tissue.
-If you don't have a tissue, cough or sneeze into your upper sleeve or elbow.
-Wash your hands after blowing your nose, coughing, or sneezing.
+Cover your nose and mouth when you cough or sneeze.
+If you don't have a tissue, cough or sneeze into your elbow.

 Avoid touching your eyes, nose, and mouth with unwashed hands.